-Figure 13: Screenshot of configuration preview page.
+Figure 15: Screenshot of configuration page for camera settings.

 Different color-coding schemes can be selected through the drop-down list below the preview area.
 A color scale is shown to the right, which provides information on the mapping between colors and disparity values.
 The possible color schemes are: